Perl-Apollo/Corinna/rfc/overview.md

 Stevan Little's [Moxie](https://metacpan.org/pod/Moxie) is of great interest, but the syntax is unfortunate and it's still tied to Perl's limitations.

 # 2.5 Specification
 The specification would be daunting for the RFC.
-It's largely based on [our MVC description](https://github.com/Ovid/Cor/wiki/Corinna-Overview) and the [Object::Pad](https://metacpan.org/pod/Object::Pad) test suite.
+It's largely based on [our MVP description](https://github.com/Ovid/Cor/wiki/Corinna-Overview) and the [Object::Pad](https://metacpan.org/pod/Object::Pad) test suite.

 There a few signficant things worth noting, First, Corinna is only single inheritance.
 Code reuse of OO behavior is done via compositing roles or delegation.
 Corinna offers native support for delegation: